Yasin-Ali-Cpuflat/Crud-With-Larevel-/README.md

  / // don't forget to migrate

-not: vendor folder is big so i will uploaded as zip folder  all you will do is extract the vendor folder inside the project not inside folders iside project
+not: vendor folder is big so i will uploaded as zip folder  all you will do is extract the vendor folder inside the project not inside folders inside project